ligerfotis/H-AI_collab_game/README.md

 * Start the experiment [MazeRL](https://github.com/ligerfotis/maze_RL_online) (See [Run MazeRL](#run-mazerl))
 ### Installation
 * Run `source install_dependencies/install.sh`.
-A python virtual environment will be created, and the necessary libraries will be installed.
+A python virtual environment will be created and the necessary libraries will be installed.
 Furthermore, the directory of the repo will be added to the `PYTHONPATH` environmental variable.

 ### Run Maze Server